Arsenal news: Gunners midfielder Joe Willock signs new long-term deal | Goal.com

 Joe Willock has signed a new long-term deal with boyhood club Arsenal, the club have announced.

+It is understood that the deal will keep Willock at the Emirates Stadium until the end of the 2022-23 season following an impressive start to the campaign.

-The 20-year-old midfielder has broken into the first-team set-up this term, having impressed in both last campaign and in pre-season with his energy and driving runs from midfield.
+The 20-year-old midfielder has broken into the first-team set-up this term, having impressed towards the back end of last season and in pre-season with his energy and driving runs from midfield.

-His performances in the summer against Bayern Munich and Real Madrid in particular caught the eye and led to him being included in the starting line-up for the first game of the new Premier League campaign - a 1-0 win against Newcastle United.
+His performances in the summer against Bayern Munich and Real Madrid in particular caught the eye and led to him being included in the starting line-up for the first game of the new Premier League campaign - a 1-0 win against Newcastle.

-He went on to start the next two fixtures - a 2-1 win over Burnley and a 3-1 defeat against title-challenging Liverpool - before dropping to the bench for the North London derby.
+He went onto start the next two fixtures - a 2-1 win over Burnley and a 3-1 defeat against title-challenging Liverpool - before dropping to the bench for the North London Derby draw with Tottenham.

 It is invaluable experience for a young player who got his first real taste of senior football last season, playing in three Europa League games, twice in the Premier League and once in the FA Cup, starting four of those six games.